-We have outfitted our Doctor of Nursing Practice with three distinct focuses that allow you to strategically position yourself for your next career direction.
+We have outfitted our Doctor of Nursing Practice with two distinct focuses that allow you to strategically position yourself for your next career direction.
 These extend your nursing practice through specialized knowledge and expertise.

 Lead hospitals and other institutions to provide consistent patient care through sophisticated practice.
 Position yourself to impact overall healthcare delivery strategies for medical organizations.

 Learn how to lead healthcare organizations into the future through advanced business practices and administrative strategies.
 Understand the link between practice and legislation to become a nuanced advocate within the industry.

 Our curriculum is designed to prepare you for an exceptional career as a nurse with a Doctor of Nursing Practice.
 Offer the care your patients need while opening yourself up to new leadership and clinical opportunities.

 Leadership, Health Promotion, & Policy